yhwang/presto-intro/docs/lab-2/README.md

 docker logs presto-mysql -f
 ```

-The MySQL server is up and ready for use when you see the following message from the logs:
+The MySQL server is up and ready when you see the following message from the logs:
 ```
 2023-11-14T06:05:19.091785Z 0 [System] [MY-010931] [Server] /usr/sbin/mysqld: ready for connections.
 Version: '8.1.0'  socket: '/var/run/mysqld/mysqld.sock'  port: 3306  MySQL Community Server - GPL.
 ```